 - Bake at 375° for 10 minutes.
 Let cook, then slice in half horizontally.

-- For the filling: Brown turkey and peppers in oil.
-Stir in both cans of MANWICH.
+- Brown turkey and peppers in oil.
+Stir in both cans of sauce.
 Add salt and pepper to taste.
 Stir over medium until heated through.
 Serve with buns.